carlosgguil/IN_104-project_09-rocket_design/README.md

-# Project 9: Rocket design with python.
-Course IN104, year 2020
+# IN104 Project 9: Rocket design with python.